Lezgins: History

 In the first half of the 18th century, Persia was able to restore its full authority throughout the entire Caucasus under Nader Shah.
 After the death of Nader, the area divided into multiple khanates.
 Some Lezgins were part of the Kuba Khanate in what is now Azerbaijan, while others fell under the jurisdiction of the Derbent Khanate and Kura Khanate.
 The main part of Lezgins united in "free society" (Magalim) (Akhty para (now Akhtynsky District), Kure (now Kurakhsky District), Alty-para and Dokuz-para (now Dokuzparinsky District)).
 Some Lezgin clans were in the Rutul Federation.

 In 1813, as a result of the Treaty of Gulistan, the Russians gained control over southern Dagestan and most of what is the contemporary Azerbaijan Republic.
-The 1828 Treaty of Turkmenchay indefinitely consolidated Russian control over Dagestan and other area's where the Lezgins lived and removed Iran from the military equation.
+The 1828 Treaty of Turkmenchay indefinitely consolidated Russian control over Dagestan and other areas where the Lezgins lived and removed Iran from the military equation.
 The Russian administration subsequently created the Kiurin Khanate, later to become the Kiurin district.
 Many Lezgins in Dagestan, however, participated in the Great Caucasian War that started roughly during the same time the Russo-Persian Wars of the 19th century were happening, and fought against the Russians alongside the Avar Imam Shamil, who for 25 years (1834–1859) defied Russian rule.
 It was not until after his defeat in 1859 that the Russians consolidated their rule over Dagestan and the Lezgins.

-In 1930, Sheikh Mohammed Effendi Shtulskim organized an uprising against Soviet rule, which was suppressed after several months.
-In the 20th century, attempts were made to create a republic of Lezgistan (independent or as an autonomous region).

-Some Lezgins were deported to Central Asia in the 1940s by Stalin's regime.

 Culture

-Lezgins culture is a unique blend of native customs (adats) and Islam like in other Northeast Caucasian people.
-Lezgins celebrate Ramadan and Eid al-Fitr, some also celebrate Yaran Suvar, which is dating to pre-Islamic period.
+Lezgins culture is a unique blend of native customs (adats).
 There is a strong theme of representing the nation with its national animal, the Lek (eagle), it's connected with a strong value on the concept of freedom.
-A large majority of the nation's national heroes fought for independence (Hadj-Dawud, Abrek Kiri Buba, Muhammad Shtulwi etc.).
+A large majority of the nation's national heroes fought for independence (Abrek Kiri Buba, Hadj-Dawud, etc.).
 Lezgins don't like coercion, their social structure being firmly based on equality and deference to individuality.
 Lezgin society is structured around djamaat (жамаат- unions of clans) and about 200-300 syhils (сихил - clan).
 Syhils descended from a common ancestor who lived a long time ago and each syhil has its own village and mountain.
 Syhils are further subdivided into miresar (patronymic families).
+The main type of settlement in Lezghins - the village ("hur").
+With regard to social groups Lezgin village, it is divided into quarters.
+Distributed large geographically related settlement (one quarter - one syhil).
+Each village had a rural area - Kim, a gathering of residents (male part) at the village assembly to address the most important issues of public life of the village.